-Unadilla Community Farm was founded in 2013 by a group of WWOOFers (volunteers working on organic farms) dedicated to the goals of the back-to-land movement.
+Unadilla Community Farm was founded by a group of WWOOFers (volunteers working on organic farms) dedicated to the goals of the back-to-the-land movement.
 We are situated on 12 acres of field and forest, located alongside a growing Amish community, in central New York State.

 The Unadilla River, which runs alongside our farm, gets its name from the Oneidan word for “a meeting place.”
 And at its very core, Unadilla Community Farm is just that - a place for people to come together, learn valuable skills from one another, and celebrate our togetherness with each other and with the natural world.

-We are using natural building methods, as well as local and salvaged materials when possible, to construct our farm's infrastructure.
-Our completed projects include a mobile chicken tractor and a self-sufficient tiny home with solar panel, rainwater collection, and wood-burning stove.
+We use natural building methods, as well as local and salvaged materials, to construct our farm's infrastructure.
+Our completed projects include a skoolie (converted school bus), chicken tractor, and an off-grid tiny home with solar panels, rainwater collection, and wood-burning stove.
 We are in the process of completing a traditional New England timber framed barn on a rammed tire "Earthship" foundation.